The Definitive Guide to Landing Your Investment Banking Internship

 Spring Semester Junior Year

-Junior summer analyst positions continue to come out during the spring semester of your junior year as well.
+Junior summer analyst positions continue to come out during the spring semester of your junior year.
 One thing that surprises us as we monitor applications is how many positions would expire and then pop back up weeks or even months later.
 These situations typically arise when positions are not filled.
-Firms often close applications thinking they are done recruiting only to re-post these same positions after realizing they still have a spot or two to fill.
+Firms sometimes close applications prematurely, only to realize they still have vacancies to fill.

 Investment banks want to hire summer analysts who will be valuable additions to their fast-paced teams.
 Interns are expected to make positive contributions to the overall success of the business while being independent, self-directed, and supportive.

 The recruiting process begins for summer analyst candidates well before applications are posted.
-Junior bankers (incoming analysts, analysts, and associates) — i.e. your most direct peers — are the individuals who are typically screening new candidates.
+Typically, junior bankers (incoming analysts, analysts, and associates) — i.e. your most direct peers — will conduct the initial screening of new candidates.

-Whether you’re having an informal coffee with a junior banker or a final round interview with a senior banker, it will be important for you to demonstrate and clearly communicate the following characteristics.
+Whether you’re having an informal coffee chat with a junior banker or a final round interview with a senior banker, it will be important for you to demonstrate and clearly communicate the following characteristics:

-Investment banking is a field in which you’ll continue to learn new skills as time passes.
-You need to demonstrate that you have the aptitude to be a “forever student” in approaching the problems that you’re solving at work.
-That means you go into situations assuming that you don’t have all the answers and that you’re looking to learn, listen, and ask thoughtful questions.
+Intellectual Curiosity: Investment banking is a field in which you’ll continue to learn new skills as time passes.
+You need to demonstrate your commitment to continuous learning and growth (a “forever student”) when approaching the problems that you’re solving at work.
+Take on challenges with an open mind, showing your willingness to learn, listen, and ask insightful questions.

-Investment banking is a highly collaborative field.
-Work is constantly getting passed around to be iterated on, and so you have to be available and willing to jump in at any given moment.
+Collaboration Skills: Investment banking is a highly collaborative field.
+Recognize that teamwork is essential as tasks are frequently shared and refined by team members.
 Sometimes you’ll be way outside your comfort zone with what is being asked of you, but the team will need you to roll up your sleeves and figure it out.
-You must have a ready, willing, and able mindset, and you must possess strong interpersonal qualities.
+You must have a ready, willing, and able mindset and possess strong interpersonal qualities.

 The best way to demonstrate these characteristics is through your accomplishments and experiences.
-In the next section, we’ll help you form your pitch and story as you navigate through these conversations.
+In the following section, we’ll guide you in crafting your pitch and story as you navigate through these conversations.

 Your Resume and Story

-In order to land an investment banking internship, you must have a compelling resume and be ready to tell your story in a way that connects your candidacy to the investment banking analyst role in addition to the bank you are interviewing with.
-Below are a set of strategies that will help you through the interview process.
+To land an investment banking internship, you must have a compelling resume and be prepared to tell your story in a way that connects your candidacy to the investment banking analyst role and the specific bank you are interviewing with.
+Below, we outline strategies that will help you through the interview process.

 Know Your Stories